 Ancient medical writers believed that during surgery some pus should remain in the wounds, thinking that this would aid in its healing.
 This idea remained widespread until the 13th-century surgeon Theodoric Borgognoni came up with an antiseptic method, where wounds were to be cleaned and then sutured to promote healing.
 He even had bandages pre-soaked in wine as a form of disinfectant.
-The Italian surgeon is also know for pioneering the use aneasthetics in surgery.
-Borgognoni would make patients fall unconscious by placing a sponge soaked in opium, mandrake, hemlock and other substances under their nose.
+The Italian surgeon is also known for pioneering the use aneasthetics in surgery.
+Borgognoni would make patients fall unconscious by placing a sponge soaked in opium, mandrake, hemlock and other substances under their noses.

 8. Cesarean sections

 While cesarean sections were practiced throughout the Middle Ages, this was done because the mother had died or had no chance of survival – and in some cases where the child was also already dead.
 But around the year 1500 we have the first written record of having both a mother and baby surviving a cesarean section.
 A Swiss farmer named Jacob Nufer performed the operation on his wife.
 She had been in labour for several days and was being assisted by thirteen midwives, but was still unable to deliver her baby.
 The operation was a success, with the mother subsequently going on to give birth to five more children, including twins.
 The baby lived to be 77 years old.